twentyOne2x/attnmarkets-docs/pages/users/for-apps-daos-and-builders.md

 - how large a slice (e.g. 20–40%),
 - how long (e.g. 3, 6, 12 months).

-attn or outside capital pays you upfront and collects that slice of income until the deal is settled.
+attn or outside capital pays you upfront and collects that slice of income until the position is settled.

 <details>
 <summary>Example – DAO funds a new product line</summary>